romunov/ngs_pipelines/README.md

 ```

 When you have all this set up, feel free to run the script using `Rscript NGS_pipeline.R`.
 If everything goes well, you should have a `/data` folder with the final result.
 If you get any errors, my bet would be on a faulty regular expression.

+For the final trick, make a copy of `analysis_of_pipeline_results_template.Rmd` and look at the first non-setup chunk.
+Enter project/folder name as `proj` and run the script.
+Some additional files will be produced needed for the wildlife database at UL BF, including diagnostics pdf.